-The time between your 20s and 30s is probably the one with the most adventurous potential.
-The vast majority of the people focus on their careers and how much they need to earn, but there are certain things you should do to create unforgettable memories and make yourself proud of what you managed to accomplish.
+The majority people focus on their careers and how much they need to earn, but there are certain things you should do to create unforgettable memories and make yourself proud of what you managed to accomplish.

-New continent means a whole new experience, different culture and tons of interesting people to meet.
+A new continent means a whole new experience, different cultures, and tons of interesting people to meet.
 Everyone should visit another continent at least once in a lifetime in order to expand your mind and open yourself up to the possibility of overcoming fear and discomfort.

 Traveling somewhere without making a new friend there is a huge loss.
 By interacting with local people, you may have a chance to learn about the secret facts of that very location and explore some mysterious places.
 What’s more, creating a bond with the locals creates an opportunity to revisit the country cheaper by being hosted by the people you’ve met.